 Data stories are often packed with information and therefore you should only include points that are relevant to your core narrative.
 Tangential or otherwise irrelevant data will just distract your audience so should not be included in the presentation.

-ThoughtSpot’s Live Analytics capabilities allow you to visualize and interact with your livecloud data so that your story is never outdated.
+ThoughtSpot's generative AI capabilities help companies analyze and interact with your live data so that your story is always relevant.

 While using relevant data is important, you should also not cherry-pick data to tell in inaccurate narrative, nor should you present misleading relationships such as spurious correlations.
 While it may be tempting to use data to prove a point that benefits you, this is not only unethical but also doesn’t help tell a true story.